fastlane/docs/docs/actions/upload_to_testflight.md

   `team_id` | The ID of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `team_name` | The name of your App Store Connect team if you're in multiple teams | [*](#parameters-legend-dynamic) `dev_portal_team_id` | The short ID of your team in the developer portal, if you're in multiple teams.
 Different from your iTC team ID! | [*](#parameters-legend-dynamic)
   `itc_provider` | The provider short name to be used with the iTMSTransporter to identify your team.
+This value will override the automatically detected provider short name.
 To get provider short name run `pathToXcode.app/Contents/Applications/Application\ Loader.app/Contents/itms/bin/iTMSTransporter -m provider -u 'USERNAME' -p 'PASSWORD' -account_type itunes_connect -v off`.
 The short names of providers should be listed in the second column |
-  `wait_processing_interval` | Interval in seconds to wait for App Store Connect processing | `30` `wait_for_uploaded_build` | Use version info from uploaded ipa file to determine what build to use for distribution.
+  `wait_processing_interval` | Interval in seconds to wait for App Store Connect processing | `30` `wait_for_uploaded_build` | **DEPRECATED!** No longer needed with the transition over to the App Store Connect API - Use version info from uploaded ipa file to determine what build to use for distribution.
 If set to false, latest processing or any latest build will be used | `false`
   `reject_build_waiting_for_review` | Expire previous if it's 'waiting for review' | `false`

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>